Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?: Abstract

 \section{Abstract}

-The Environment Kuznets Curve (EKC) predicts an inverted U-shaped relationship between economic growth and environmental pollution.
-Current analyses frequently employ models which restrict the nonlinearities in the data to be explained by the economic growth variable only.
-We propose a Generalized Cointegrating Polynomial Regression (GCPR) with flexible time trends to proxy time effects such as technological progress and/or environmental awareness.
-More specifically, a GCPR includes flexible powers of deterministic trends and integer powers of stochastic trends.
-We estimate the GCPR by nonlinear least squares and derive its asymptotic distribution.
-Endogeneity of the regressors can introduce nuisance parameters into this limiting distribution but a simulated approach nevertheless enables us to conduct valid inference.
-Moreover, a subsampling KPSS test can be used to check the stationarity of the errors.
-A comprehensive simulation study shows good performance of the simulated inference approach and the subsampling KPSS test.
-We illustrate the GCPR approach on a dataset of 18 industrialised countries containing GDP and CO\textsubscript{2} emissions.
-We conclude that: (1) the evidence for an EKC is significantly reduced when a nonlinear time trend is included, and (2) a linear cointegrating relation between GDP and CO\textsubscript{2} around a power law trend also provides an accurate description of the data.
+The environmental Kuznets curve predicts an inverted U-shaped relationship between environmental pollution and economic growth.
+Current analyses frequently employ models which restrict nonlinearities in the data to be explained by the economic growth variable only.
+We propose a Generalized Cointegrating Polynomial Regression (GCPR) to allow for an alternative source of nonlinearity.
+More specifically, the GCPR is a seemingly unrelated regression with (1) integer powers of deterministic and stochastic trends for the individual units, and (2) a common flexible global trend.
+We estimate this GCPR by nonlinear least squares and derive its asymptotic distribution.
+Endogeneity of the regressors will introduce nuisance parameters into the limiting distribution but a simulation-based approach nevertheless enables us to conduct valid inference.
+A multivariate subsampling KPSS test is proposed to verify the correct specification of the cointegrating relation.
+Our simulation study shows good performance of the simulated inference approach and subsampling KPSS test.
+We illustrate the GCPR approach using data for Austria, Belgium, Finland, the Netherlands, Switzerland, and the UK.
+A single global trend accurately captures all nonlinearities leading to a \emph{linear} cointegrating relation between GDP and CO\textsubscript{2} for all countries.
+This suggests that the environmental improvement of the last years is due to economic factors different from GDP.

 \textbf{JEL Classification}: C12, C13, C32, O44, Q20